The history of toilet and how it became one of the most significant inventions of the last 1000 years

 MEDIEVAL & RENAISSANCE

-c.1000s - The Castle Garderobe Medieval castles feature the 'garderobe' - a small alcove with a hole dropping into the moat or a cesspit below.
+Medieval castles and grand houses feature the 'garderobe' - a small alcove with a hole dropping into the moat or a cesspit below.
 Clothes were often hung here, as the ammonia smell was believed to repel moths.

-1400s–1600s - The Royal Close Stool European royalty use padded, velvet-lined "close stools" - ornate boxes with chamber pots hidden inside.
-Attendance at the royal toilet becomes a coveted court privilege; the "Groom of the Stool" is a prestigious office in England.
+European royalty used padded, velvet-lined 'close stools' - ornate boxes with chamber pots hidden inside.
+Attendance at the royal toilet became a coveted court privilege; the 'Groom of the Stool' was a prestigious office to hold.

 THE AGE OF INVENTION

-1596 - Harington's Water Closet Sir John Harington, “Father of the Water Closet” and eccentric Godson of Queen Elizabeth 1st invents a flushing toilet and describes the details in his book “Metamorphosis of Ajax”.
-(Ajax is a corruption of “A Jakes” which was the term used to describe a “privy”).
+Sir John Harington, 'Father of the Water Closet' and eccentric Godson of Queen Elizabeth 1st invented a flushing toilet and described the details in his book 'Metamorphosis of Ajax'.
+(Ajax is a corruption of 'A Jakes' which was the term used to describe a 'privy').

 ![]() |